prisma/prisma1/docs/1.7/01-Quickstart/01-Backend/01-TypeScript/01-TypeScript.md

   context: req => ({
     ...req,
     db: new Prisma({
-      endpoint: 'http://localhost:4466/my-app/dev', // the endpoint of the Prisma DB service
+      endpoint: 'http://localhost:4466/my-app/dev', // the endpoint of the Prisma DB API (this will look slightly different for you)
-      secret: 'mysecret123',                        // specified in `database/prisma.yml`
-      debug: true,                                  // log all GraphQL queries & mutations }),
+      debug: true,                                  // log all GraphQL queries & mutations
+      // secret: 'mysecret123',                     // specified in `database/prisma.yml`
+    }),
   }),
 })